storax/upme/docs/devdoc/index.rst

 Developer's Documentation
 =========================

 Welcome to the developer's documenation.
-All necessary information for contributors who want to extend the pipeline.
+All necessary information for contributors who want to extend the project.